 Indicates if the mentioned engine executable file is an UCI engine, and should be run with the aid of the Polyglot adapter rather than directly.
-Xboard will then pass the other UCI options and engine name to Polyglot through a .ini temporary file created for the purpose.
+Xboard will then pass the other UCI options and engine name to Polyglot on its command line, according to the option adapterCommand.